Why Someone Doesn't Answer Your Texts

 Personal and Relationship Issues

 I wrote this article a couple of years ago and was inundated with comments and questions about why a boyfriend, girlfriend, or friend was not answering your messages.
-I found it annoying and took down the article.
-I am rewriting it and disabling the comments.
-I had no way of knowing why their friends weren't responding, but what I learned is that people have a lot of insecurities, are immature, and needy and cannot cope with waiting for a response.
+So I took it down and rewrote it to address those issues.
+I have no way of knowing why your friends aren't responding, but what I learned is that people have a lot of insecurities, are immature, needy and cannot cope with waiting for a response.
 Here are some things to think about:

 - You have offended them but they are not up to confronting you.